 - Abdominal pain

-If you feel that you are having a serious medical emergency, you should go to your closest emergency room as soon as possible.
-If you are concerned and are not sure whether you need to be seen at an urgent care clinic or the Emergency Room, you can also try these options:
+If you feel that you are having a serious medical emergency, you should go to your closest emergency department as soon as possible.
+If you are concerned and are not sure whether you need to be seen at an urgent care clinic or the emergency department, you can also try these options:

 - Call PresRN, a nurse advice line, 24 hours a day at the number below based on your Presbyterian health plan.
 A nurse will help you decide where to go for the right treatment.
 Visit PresRN